Changing Careers With the Same Employer

 If you did well in your previous position, you may be leaving a hole that could take a while to fill.
 Since you're still an employee of the company and didn't really "leave your job" but just "changed your focus," your old manager and perhaps even senior management may ask you to do some double-duty until your position is filled.

 In some cases, this could mean that you won't be able to give full focus to your new position until they hire someone new.

 If you're changing jobs within a company, it's ideal if the company hires your replacement before the switch.
 But if that can't happen, be sure to set clear boundaries and expectations with management before making the change to ensure they don't expect you to continue helping out in the old position while starting the new one.
 Get this in writing if possible.

 At the same time, you don't have to completely end your relationship with your former team members.
 Make an effort to stay in touch with them and maintain your professional connections.

 Adjusting to Your New Role

-During these challenging periods, many professionals are tempted to just go back to what they know.
+During these challenging periods, some professionals are tempted to just go back to what they know.
 And since they work for the same employer, going back can seem easy and appealing.
-But trying to jump back after a few weeks when things don't go as smoothly as expected isn't a good idea.
+But trying to jump back after a few weeks when things don't go as smoothly as expected usually isn't a good idea.

 The truth is that going back to a former job doesn't work out for many people.
 That's because once they're back in their old careers, they begin to remember why they wanted to leave in the first place.
 And once their mindset is back to where it was before making the initial career move, it is often too late to save a potentially good career.